CityOfPhiladelphia/phila.gov-wordpress-scraper/README.md

 1. Find `phila-gov-wordpress-scraper` in AWS ECR Repositories.
 2. Follow the `View Push Commands` instructions through step 2.
 3. Run `docker build .` if you haven't already done so.
-4. `docker build -t 676612114792.dkr.ecr.us-east-1.amazonaws.com/phila-gov-wordpress-scraper:GITCOMMITSHA .` - to create and tag a local version of the image
+4. `docker build -t 676612114792.dkr.ecr.us-east-1.amazonaws.com/phila-gov-wordpress-scraper:GITCOMMITSHA .` - Create and tag a local version of the image.
+Replace :GITCOMMITSHA in the above example with the commit sha of the latest build.
+This essentally versions the image, instead of replacing the image tagged as :LATEST (as AWS instructs).
 5. `docker push 676612114792.dkr.ecr.us-east-1.amazonaws.com/phila-gov-wordpress-scraper:GITCOMMITSHA` - Create the image in the ECR Repository.
-6. Login to (Terraform Enterprise)[https://app.terraform.io] and update the `wordpress_scraper_image` variable with the new scrapper tag.
+6. Login to [Terraform Enterprise](https://app.terraform.io) and update the `wordpress_scraper_image` variable with the new scrapper tag.

 ## Usage